 The effect of the structure of contemporary and historical landscape on the heterostyly of Primula veris

 As part of the citizen science campaign “Looking for Cowslips” launched in 2019, data on cowslips (Primula veris) were collected across Estonia also in the spring of 2020.
 Participants were asked to find out how many flowers of two different types of cowslip are in one place.
 One type has anthers lower and the style higher (L-type), the other has anthers higher and the style lower (S-type).
 Plants with such flowers are called heterostylous, and this is one way for plants to prevent self-fertilization, because only pollen from the other type of flower is able to fertilize.
 In good conditions, both types of flowers are usually about equal, but this balance may be lost due to the loss of habitats suitable for cowslips.
 Biodiversity patterns usually respond to such landscape changes with a time lag.
 In the framework of the master's thesis, it will be studied whether we can immediately see an answer to the decline of habitats in patterns of heterostyly.
 As part of the work, spatial data must be collected using various modern as well as historical maps.
 The results of the master's thesis are also planned to be formalized as a research article.
-In addition to the above, there is an opportunity to participate in the organization of the pan-European citizen science project “Looking for Cowslips” in the spring of 2022, which provides a very good experience in science and nature conservation communication.
 The supervisors of the work are Tsipe Aavik, Marianne Kaldra and Iris Reinula.

 Effect of heterostyly on the gene flow of Primula veris